Translating psychological, cultural, and symbolic depth into frameworks that support communication, insight, and change.

 My work has included:

-– Grant writing and partnership development for Holocaust survivor services (via the German Claims Conference)
+– Grant writing and partnership development for Holocaust survivor services (in coordination with the German Claims Conference)

-– Environmental and cultural strategy with KKL-JNF and Expo 2020
+– Environmental and cultural strategy for land, ecology, and public-facing heritage initiatives (with KKL-JNF and Expo 2020)

-– Narrative development and strategic messaging for ME/CFS and Long COVID at Stanford Genome Technology Center
+– Narrative development and strategic health messaging for ME/CFS and Long COVID research communities (Stanford Genome Technology Center)

-– Symbolic discourse analysis on antisemitism and anti-Zionist ideology for the American Jewish Committee
+– Symbolic discourse analysis of antisemitism and anti-Zionist ideology across digital ecosystems for international Jewish policy organizations (American Jewish Committee)

-Across all of these, I serve as a bridge between communities and institutions — surfacing symbolic undercurrents and translating them into clarity and direction, aligned with organizational goals while remaining reflective of human experience on the ground.
+Across these projects, I act as a bridge between communities and institutions — surfacing symbolic undercurrents and translating them into coherent strategies aligned with organizational goals, while remaining faithful to lived experience on the ground.

 Philosophy and Method

-Whether analyzing digital ecologies, identity narratives, or grassroots cultural forms, I guide clients toward strategies that reflect — not overwrite — the cultural field they operate within.
+Whether examining digital ecologies, identity narratives, or grassroots cultural forms, I guide clients toward strategies that respond to — rather than overwrite — the cultural field they inhabit.

 My interpretive toolbox includes: